The International Directory

 Vivian is happy to present a writing workshop for any age level; and the writing can be fiction or non-fiction.
 Writing workshops will focus on imagination and creativity while implementing elements of language usage, grammar and reading how-to skills.
 Students will produce a first draft document.

-Time length for each workshop: 1 ½ hrs (Author will accommodate 3 workshops in one day.)
+• Time length for each workshop: 1 ½ hrs (Author will accommodate 3 workshops in 1 day.)

 Favorite Black Poetry Read by Vivian Owens